lukaszkukla/safely/README.md

         * Deployment via Heroku
     * [Credits](#credits "Credits")
     * [Final Thoughts](#final-thoughts "Final Thoughts")

+# Database Disclaimer
+Heroku reguralry performs database maintenance.
+When this happens hostname and credentials change.
+If upon project submission such error occurs please contact me directly or through the student support department so I can update the link.
+Please note this is outside my control.
+Below is the example of email from Heroku that is sent to user admin when this happens.

+    *Heroku
+    Your database DATABASE_URL on app-safely requires maintenance.
+During this period, your database will become read-only.
+Once maintenance has completed, your database credentials and hostname will have changed, but we will update your app's config variables accordingly to reflect the new database connection string.*

+    *This automated maintenance is a necessary part of our Hobby tier plans, Dev and Basic.
+Should you need more control over maintenance windows, a production database (Standard tier or higher) offers more control over database maintenance, as we are able to schedule them in advance and provide better tools for self-served maintenance.*

+    *We expect maintenance to last just a few moments depending on the size of your database.
+We will notify you when maintenance begins, and again once it's complete.*

 # Background
 Safely Ltd. is a newly established business in the outskirts of Dublin, Republic of Ireland.
 It was founded by 2 friends who share common goal of making workplace a safe place.